Lancelot-Enguerrand/Experimental-Appstore/apps/ironmount/metadata/description.md

 docker run -v im-nfs:/path/in/container nginx:latest
 ```

-Or update any of your Runtipi app `User configuration` :
+Or update any of your Runtipi app `user-config` :

 ```yaml
 services: